Visit The Highlands of Scotland

 The Monastery

 There are plenty of accommodation options across the region to suit all budgets, from five-star hotels to hostels, so you’re sure to find an option to suit.
 There are even some unique places to stay, if you fancy a night in a castle – or even in a converted monastery!
-Our monastery accommodation is available exclusively to our Lairds, Lords and Ladies of the Glen owning plots of 1 square foot and over.
-Located in Fort Augustus, it’s the perfect base for exploring Loch Ness and beyond – and has everything a Lord or Lady needs to enjoy their stay in the Highlands!
+Located in Fort Augustus, The Highland Club is the perfect base for exploring Loch Ness and beyond – and has everything you could need to enjoy your stay in the Highlands!

 Buy your own piece of the Highlands